threefoldfoundation/info_sdk/src/1_architecture/architecture_storage.md

 The redundancy and reliability in such a system comes in the form of creating (more than needed) equations and storing them.
 As shown these equations in any random order can recreate the original fragments and therefore redundancy comes in at a much lower overhead.

 Example: each object is fragmented into 16 parts.
 So we have 16 original fragments for which we need 16 equations to mathematically describe them.
-Now let's make 20 equations and storing them dispersed on 20 devices.
+Now let's make 20 equations and store them dispersed on 20 devices.
 To recreate the original object we only need 16 equations, the first 16 that we find and collect which allows us to recover the fragment and in the end the original object.
 We can lose any 4 of those original 20 equations.

 The likelihood of losing 4 independent, dispersed storage devices at the same time is very low and since we have continuous monitoring of all of the stored equations we can create additional equations immediately when one of them is missing.
 Autoregenration of lost data and a self-repairing storage system.
 The overhead in this example is 4 out of 20 which is a mere **20%** instead of (up to) **400%.**